microsoft/UFO/README.md

 ## 💥 Highlights

 - [x] **First Windows Agent** - UFO is the pioneering agent framework capable of translating user requests in natural language into actionable operations on Windows OS.
-- [x] **RAG Enhanced** - UFO is enhanced by Retrieval Augmented Generation (RAG) from heterogeneous sources to promote its ability, including offling help documents and online search engine.
+- [x] **Agent as an Expert** - UFO is enhanced by Retrieval Augmented Generation (RAG) from heterogeneous sources, including offline help documents, online search engines, and human demonstrations, making the agent an application "expert".
+- [x] **Rich Skill Set** - UFO is equipped with a diverse set of skills to support comprehensive automation, such as mouse, keyboard, native API, and "Copilot".
-- [x] **Interactive Mode** - UFO facilitates multiple sub-requests from users within the same session, enabling the completion of complex tasks seamlessly.
+- [x] **Interactive Mode** - UFO facilitates multiple sub-requests from users within the same session, enabling the seamless completion of complex tasks.
-- [x] **Action Safeguard** - UFO incorporates safeguards to prompt user confirmation for sensitive actions, enhancing security and preventing inadvertent operations.
+- [x] **Agent Customization** - UFO allows users to customize their own agents by providing additional information.
+The agent will proactively query users for details when necessary to better tailor its behavior.
-- [x] **Easy Extension** - UFO offers extensibility, allowing for the integration of additional functionalities and control types to tackle diverse and intricate tasks with ease.
+- [x] **Scalable AppAgent Creation** - UFO offers extensibility, allowing users and app developers to create their own AppAgents in an easy and scalable way.

 ## ✨ Getting Started